PandayMoulina/BAIT/README.md

 In total there are 11 features extracted from the 10,000 URL dataset and are stored in 'final_dataset.csv' in the Dataset folder.

 The feature extraction is done in the '[Feature Extraction](./FeatureExtraction.ipynb/)'.

+So, 12 features are extracted from the 10,000 URL dataset and are stored in '[urldata](./Dataset/urldata.csv/)' in the Dataset folder.